Study Links Diet Soft Drinks With Cardiac Risk

 MONDAY, July 23 (HealthDay News) — Drinking more than one soda a day — even if it’s the sugar-free diet kind — is associated with an increased incidence of metabolic syndrome, a cluster of risk factors linked to the development of diabetes and cardiovascular disease, a study finds.

-The link to diet soda found in the study was “striking” but not entirely a surprise, said Dr. Ramachandran Vasan, study senior author and professor of medicine at.
+The link to diet soda found in the study was “striking” but not entirely a surprise, said Dr. Ramachandran Vasan, study senior author and professor of medicine at Boston University School of Medicine.
 There had been some hints of it in earlier studies, he said.

 “But this is the first study to show the association in a prospective fashion and in a large population,” Vasan said.